Your cart is currently empty!

 Fabric fibers fall into three main categories.

 Natural fibers come from plants or animals.
-Cotton and linen come from plants, while wool and silk come from animals.
-These fibers are often breathable and comfortable, making them popular for garments and quilts.
+Cotton and linen are derived from plants, while wool and silk come from animals.
+But what truly sets natural fibers apart is how they perform.

 Synthetic fibers are manmade, typically derived from petroleum-based sources.
 Polyester and nylon are common examples.
 These fibers are known for strength, wrinkle resistance and durability.